symfony/symfony-docs/reference/constraints/Expression.rst

 more about the expression language syntax, see :doc:`/components/expression_language/syntax`.

-For more information about the expression and what variables you have available to you, see the :ref:`expression <reference-constraint-expression-option>` option details below.
+For more information about the expression and what variables are available to you, see the :ref:`expression <reference-constraint-expression-option>` option details below.